manga-download/websocket-rpc/README.md

 ## Pre-Conditions

 - The WebSocket server must be run in a NodeJS environment
-- The WebSocket client must be run in a Browser environment
+- The WebSocket client should be run in a Browser environment

 ## Install